vanhanh210/langchain-QA-pdf/README.md

 5. Finally, the response from the Question Answering chain is displayed on the Streamlit page using the st.write() function.

 5. The if __name__ == '__main__': block ensures that the main() function is only executed when the script is run directly (i.e., not imported as a module).

+**Installation

+To install the repository, please clone this repository and install the requirements:

+pip install -r requirements.txt

+**Usage

+To use the application, run the main.py file with the streamlit CLI (after having installed streamlit):

+streamlit run app.py
+Contributing

+This repository is for educational purposes only and is not intended to receive further contributions.
+It is supposed to be used as support material for the YouTube tutorial that shows how to build the project.